Chamonix Ski Holidays

 Why not visit the local market before or after skiing?
 The local market is every Saturday morning from 8am.

-Chamonix is a fantastic option for those looking for a short break or a resort with a short transfer.
+Chamonix ski holidays are a fantastic option for those looking for a short break or a resort with a short transfer.
 Chamonix is one of the closest ski resorts to Geneva airport , just a 1-hour drive from Chamonix, with multiple flights from the UK daily it means that you can spend more time on the slopes and less time on the roads.
 Chamonix has a population of 10,000 but the capacity to accommodate 60,000 people in peak season.
 There are multiple self-catering apartments which are ideal for those looking to stay 3 or 4 nights, Chamonix town centre has an array of small supermarkets, bars and restaurants which are always full after a day on the slopes.